Indexing AWS CloudTrail JSON Files

 More information on the CloudTrail log files and service is available in the AWS Working with CloudTrail log files.

 As shown in the sample, the Records array is usually at the top level and contains varying levels of nested arrays and objects.
-The contents of the Records array can differ for various types of applications, services, or configuration settings, but there are some common characteristics found in many CloudTrail files.
 It can be helpful to review the shape and content of the CloudTrail logs in use at your site.

 The following topics describe some recommended JSON Flex techniques that can improve indexing and the querying and visualization behaviors for CloudTrail logs.